- Real Estate Valuation

 Your appeal to the BOE must be in written form.
 Please download the BOE Application (PDF) to begin the appeal process.
 You may access the individual forms by visiting the document center.
 Information pertaining to your property should come from recent sales of similar properties or recent appraisals that show that show your property is not uniformily assessed as other properties within the defined neighborhood.

-If you have any questions about documentation or dates, please email the BOE Secretary or call at 540-772-2035.
+If you have any questions about documentation or dates, please email the BOE Liaison or call at 540-772-2035.

 For BOE Hearing Dates please see the Calendar on the home page.